eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   option **--tls.allred.time** can be used.
 - It is also possible to generate
   [Actuated Traffic Lights](#type_actuated)
   by setting the option **--tls.default-type**.
-This will generated the same signal plans as above but with green phases that have a variable length of 5s-50s (both values can be set using the options **--tls.min-dur, --tls.max-dur**).
+This will generate the same signal plans as above but with green phases that have a variable length of 5s-50s (both values can be set using the options **--tls.min-dur, --tls.max-dur**).
   - default type **actuated**: traffic light actuation is based on gaps measured by automatically generated induction loops